-But...let's to be devil's advocate here: I think it's important after selling your company, to consider if you really want to get back to building another one.
+But...let's play devil's advocate here: I think it's important after selling your company, to consider if you really want to get back to building another one.
 Working as hard and obessively as many of us do (and I know I'm one of those), it feels great, but it's extremely taxing and may narrow the scope of your life.
-If work and money is your priority (and I know it is for many), that's a pretty sad existence.
+If work and money is your only priority (and I know it is for many), that's a pretty basic existence, right?